 ACC’s origins began in 1985 with the formation of the California Consumer Council.
 In 1987, ACC became a separate entity and, shortly thereafter, ACC was established as its own nonprofit, tax-exempt 501(C)(3) foundation registered in the State of California.

 ACC fulfills its mission in three ways.
 First, ACC is a pro-active consumer education organization and helps consumers purchase and use safe, reliable products/services.
 Secondly, ACC partners with several nonprofit credit unions across America to educate consumers on financial literacy and promote economic security for our members.
 Through credit unions, ACC has been able to reach hundreds of thousands of consumers and encourage them to become consumer advocates, environmental stewards and financially responsible.

 ACC’s financial literacy program is consistently rated as one of the most popular financial literacy programs by educators and high school students.
-Thirdly, ACC supports a network of 44 state and regional consumer councils across the United States.
-Through our consumer councils, we champion local consumer issues and recognize deserving companies and organizations that offer outstanding products and services and strengthen their local communities through corporate support programs and volunteerism.
+Thirdly, ACC supports a network of 46 state and regional consumer councils across the United States.
+Through our state consumer councils, we champion local consumer issues.
+ACC also recognizes deserving companies and organizations with the Friend of the Consumer Award.